Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 From Chuck Anders:

+- Aim to have fun, stay safe, and dance every song.
+- The most important thing that you can bring to a dance is a smile.
 - Do not prepare twice because it confused the follower.
 - Move up, down, left and right to use all the slot.
 It makes the dance look good.